 Pianist/Founder and Director

 “Extraordinarily Effective” — NEW YORK TIMES

-Eric Stumacher, founder of the Sonad Project and pianist/director of the Sonad Chamber Orchestra, has performed concerti, solo recitals, and chamber music concerts worldwide to critical acclaim for over forty years.
-For thirty-five years, Mr. Stumacher served as Founder, Pianist, and Executive and Artistic Director of the Apple Hill Chamber Players, Apple Hill, and the Apple Hill’s Playing for Peace Project, before resigning in October 2007 to found the Sonad Project.
-Mr. Stumacher studied with Eleanor Sokoloff, Rosina Lhevinne, and Beveridge Webster, and is a graduate of the University of Pennsylvania and The Juilliard School.
-Mr. Stumacher also serves as Music Director and Conductor of the Keene (NH) Chamber Orchestra.
-He lives in Nelson, NH with his wife Kathy Stumacher, violist, professional administrator, and early childhood education specialist, and they have three amazing children and seven astonishing grandchildren.
+Eric Stumacher, founder and director of the Sonad Project and pianist/director of the Sonad Chamber Orchestra, has performed concerti, solo recitals, and chamber music concerts worldwide to critical acclaim for over forty years.
+For thirty-five years, Eric served as founder, pianist, and executive and artistic director of the Apple Hill Chamber Players, Apple Hill, and Apple Hill’s Playing for Peace Project, before resigning in October 2007 to found the Sonad Project.
+Eric is a graduate of the University of Pennsylvania and The Juilliard School.
+He is also the founder, music director and conductor of the Keene NH/USA Chamber Orchestra (kcorch.org).
+Eric lives in Swanzey, NH.
+He and his wife Kathy, retired violist, administrator, and child education specialist, have three amazing children and eight astonishing grandchildren.